convox/docs/docs/reference/rack-statuses.md

 ## converging

 Your Rack is running, but it is rearranging itself.
-For example, you might see the _converging_ status during a routine instance replacement, or when deploying an app to the Rack.
+For example, you might see the _converging_ status during a routine instance replacement, or when deploying an App to the Rack.
 If it seems like your Rack is _converging_ for a long time, you can run `convox apps` to see if any of your applications are still updating.

 ## deleting